-Before the Bell: U.S. futures up ahead of key inflation data, TSX futures lower
+Before the Bell: U.S. futures fall sharply after faster-than-expected rise in inflation, TSX futures lower

 Equity Markets

-U.S. stock futures pared back earlier gains Wednesday, but remained set for a strong open, after data showed inflation rose in January more than expected.
+U.S. stock futures turned sharply lower Wednesday, pointing to a triple-digit loss at the open, after data showed inflation rose in January more than expected.

 The Toronto stock market was under pressure again Wednesday as oil prices fell pressured by rising U.S. crude production.